 Elements of Assault

-Generally speaking, "assault" occurs when someone threatens bodily harm to another in a convincing way.
-Assault often is followed by battery, which is defined as unlawful physical conduct (often an act of violence, but also unwelcome sexual contact).
-Not all threats are considered assault.
-To rise to the level of an actionable offense (in which the plaintiff may file suit), two main elements must be present:
+Not all threats are considered civil assault.
+To rise to the level of an actionable offense (in which the plaintiff may file suit), several main elements must be present:

-- The act was intended to cause apprehension of harmful or offensive contact; and
+- The act was intended to cause apprehension of harmful or offensive contact.

 - The act indeed caused reasonable apprehension in the victim that harmful or offensive contact would occur.

-- An imminent physical gesture signifying a threat
+- There was an imminent physical gesture signifying a threat.

-Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault, which also is a crime.
-When determining whether you have a viable cause of action for assault, it's important to fully understand the elements of assault.
+Therefore, a person who intends to cause apprehension of imminent harm and succeeds in doing so has committed the tort of assault.
+When determining whether you have a viable cause of action for assault, it's important to understand the elements of assault fully.

 Assault Is More Than Just Words

 Words, without an act, cannot constitute an assault.
 For example, no assault has occurred where a person waves his arms at another and shouts, "I'm going to shoot you!" where no gun is visible or apparent.
-However, if the threatening words are accompanied by some action that indicates the perpetrator has the ability to carry out a threat, an assault has occurred.
+If threatening words include action indicating the perpetrator has the ability to carry out a threat, an assault has occurred.

+Assault may also be brought as a criminal charge.
+Keep in mind civil cases of assault involve private parties in civil court.
+But criminal cases are brought by government attorneys specializing in criminal prosecution on behalf of the state.
 In criminal law, intent means acting with a criminal or wrongful purpose.
-Criminal assault statutes often speak of acting "purposely," "knowingly," "recklessly," or "negligently."
-Acting negligently means to grossly deviate from the standards of normal conduct.
-Some criminal assault statutes recognize only "purposely," "knowingly," and "recklessly" as the level of intent required to establish that an offense occurred.
+Criminal assault laws often speak of acting "purposely," "knowingly," "recklessly," or "negligently."
+Acting negligently means grossly deviating from the standards of normal conduct.

 Apprehension of Imminent Harm